OleksiiLatypov/DRU_flask_project/README.md

 **Final Flask Project DataRoot**

 The aim of this project is to provide developing a machine learning solution from start to finish.
-By following data preprocessing, feature engineering, model selection and training, web API was build.
+By following data preprocessing, feature engineering, model selection and training - web API was build.

 Dataset wat taken from Kaggle: